sabinavam1/OIM3640project/README.md

 ## User Instructions

-Users will respond to ten "out-of-the-box" questions.
+Users will respond to fifteen randomized "out-of-the-box" questions.
 Every question will be multiple choice with an average of four options per question.
 A few examples are the following:

   1. You wake up and you’re a duck.
 What’s the first thing you do?
      - Apply for a business loan